AvaloniaUI/Avalonia/docs/spec/logging.md

 ## Removing Serilog

-If you don't want a dependency on Serilog in your application, simply remove the reference to Perspex.Logging.Serilog and the code that initializes it.
+If you don't want a dependency on Serilog in your application, simply remove the reference to Avalonia.Logging.Serilog and the code that initializes it.
 If you do however still want some kinda of logging, there are two steps:

-- Implement `Perspex.Logging.ILogSink`
+- Implement `Avalonia.Logging.ILogSink`
 - Assign your implementation to `Logger.Sink`